MarneeDear/hackathon/women-hackathon-2018/intro-to-shell.md

 ```

 Do you remember how to edit a file?

 ```
 vi grep.txt
 ```

-Let's enter a few lines of text like this
+Let's enter a few lines of text like this.

 ```
 hello workshop
 hacking is fun